Gay McDougall

-Gay Johnson McDougall (born August 13, 1947, in Atlanta, Georgia) is an American lawyer who has spent her career addressing international human rights and racial discrimination.
+Gay Johnson McDougall (born August 13, 1947) is an American lawyer who has spent her career addressing international human rights and racial discrimination.
 She is currently a Distinguished Scholar-in-Residence at the Leitner Center on International Law and Justice of Fordham University Law School.
 She was executive director of Global Rights, Partners for Justice (from September 1994 to 2006).
 In August 2005, she was named the first United Nations Independent Expert on Minority Issues, serving until 2011.

 Early years

-Gay Johnson McDougall was born August 13, 1947, to Louis and Inez Gay Johnson.
+Gay Johnson McDougall was born in Atlanta on August 13, 1947, to Louis and Inez Gay Johnson.
 Her father was a hospital cook and her mother a high school math teacher.
 She grew up in the Dixie Hills neighborhood of Atlanta.
 She attended Atlanta public schools and in 1965 graduated from Booker T. Washington High School.

 As a child, Gay McDougall was banned from many public places in Atlanta.
 When she finished high school, she was chosen to be the first black student to integrate Agnes Scott College in Decatur, Georgia.
 Looking back on the experiences of her early years, she has said: "We believed then that our situation was uniquely tragic ...
 We often looked to the international community with the hope that somehow the world beyond this country operated on different rules...
 We were both right and wrong."